Local research group recruiting volunteers to help further Alzheimer’s treatments

 Genetic testing is often used in medical research to help researchers understand how different combinations of genes may or may not contribute to a wide variety of diseases.

-Nova Scotia’s True North Clinical Research collects important DNA samples from volunteers to identify and create a registry of populations who are most susceptible to Alzheimer’s disease.
+Nova Scotia’s Centricity Research collects important DNA samples from volunteers to identify and create a registry of populations who are most susceptible to Alzheimer’s disease.
 With this information, the organization develops a database so that people who carry certain genes might be contacted in the future if a research opportunity specific to their genetic make-up becomes available.
 With this information, new and improved treatments could be realized and enhance the lives of those living with Alzheimer’s.

 Genetic Testing Can Help Predict the Risk of Alzheimer’s Disease